iwf-web/docker-nginx/README.md

 | WAIT_FOR             | fpm:9000      | The webserver waits for the FPM container to be started and answer network calls on Port 9000.
 Disable with an empty string.                                                                          |
 | UPSTREAM_HOST        | fpm:9000      | The upstream host:port for nginx as proxy (nginx `server` directive)                                                                                                                                |

+## Exposed ports

+The image exposes ports 80 and 443.

+If you use the unprivileged image, it will use port 8080 internally instead of 80.

 ## Default startup scripts

 All the scripts in the container's `/data/dockerinit.d` folder are run on each startup: